rishikesh306/rishikesh306/README.md

 💡 Passionate about **Product Management & Building Real-World Digital Products**
 📊 Strong foundation in **Machine Learning, Data Analysis, and Software Development**
 🧠 Skilled in **Product Thinking, User Research, PRD Writing, and Data-Driven Decisions**
 ⚡ Love turning ideas into MVPs and solving real user problems
+🎮 Recently completed a **Game Telemetry Analytics Dashboard for LILA BLACK as part of a Product Analytics assignment provided by LILA Games during the APM interview process.**

 ---